-- 5.6 Emergency unblinding is only appropriate during a medical emergency (as determined by the PI or treating physician) where knowledge of the treatment allocation code is likely to have a significant effect on the clinical management of the subject and would be instrumental in immediate treatment decisions (e.g., there is an antidote for the study drug for the serious adverse event that the subject is experiencing.) - 5.7 In an emergency, it may not be feasible to obtain prior approval from the PI or sponsor.
-In this case, after the subject is successfully unblinded, there must be clear documentation explaining why unblinding was necessary.
+- 5.6 Emergency unblinding is only appropriate during a medical emergency (as determined by the PI or treating investigator) where knowledge of the treatment allocation code is likely to have a significant effect on the clinical management of the participant and would be instrumental in immediate treatment decisions (e.g., there is an antidote to the study drug for the serious adverse event that the participant is experiencing.) - 5.7 In an emergency, it may not be feasible to obtain prior approval from the PI or sponsor.
+In this case, after the participant is successfully unblinded, there must be clear documentation explaining why unblinding was necessary and any attempts made to obtain approvals from the PI and sponsor.
 The PI, sponsor, IRB, and Research Manager should be notified as soon as possible.